amimoto-ami/c3-cloudfront-clear-cache/docs/guide/configuration.md

 ### Common Issues

 **Invalid Credentials**
-- Verify your AWS Access Key ID and Secret Access Key
+- Verify your AWS Access Key ID and Secret Access Key in the WordPress admin
 - Check that the IAM user has necessary permissions
 - Ensure credentials are properly URL-encoded if special characters are present
+- If using environment variables, verify they are correctly set and accessible

 **Distribution Not Found**
 - Verify the CloudFront Distribution ID is correct